adityadhopade/interview_deck/kubernetes_trivia.md

 ### Status of POD

-- PEnding - (The pod has been accepted by the Kubernetes system, but one or more of its containers are not yet running.)
+- Pending - (The pod has been accepted by the Kubernetes system, but one or more of its containers are not yet running.)
 - Running - (All containers in the pod are up and running.)
 - Succeeded - (All containers in the pod have successfully terminated, and won't be restarted.)
 - Failed - ( All containers in the pod have terminated, and at least one container has terminated in failure.)